xuhdev/homepage-octopress-old/source/_posts/2012-03-07-use-singlecompile-to-compile-and-run-a-single-source-file-easily-in-vim.markdown

 ### More

 SingleCompile is far more powerful than this.
+If you want to know more about SingleCompile, you may want to visit [SingleCompile homepage][SingleCompile].
-Execute `:h SingleCompile` within Vim to see SingleCompile documentation if you want to know more about SingleCompile.
+If you have installed SingleCompile, you could also execute `:h SingleCompile` within Vim to take a look at the SingleCompile documentation.

 [Vim]: http://www.vim.org
 [SingleCompile]: http://www.vim.org/scripts/script.php?script_id=3115